dcarpintero/taxonomy-completion/README.md

 | 1536                   | openai-text-embedding-3-small | 14.31 GB                     | 341.04 GB             | 571.53 GB                    |
 | 3072                   | openai-text-embedding-3-large | 28.61 GB                     | 682.08 GB             | 1.143 TB                   |

 A technique used to achieve memory saving is *Quantization*.
 The intuition behind this approach is that we can discretize  floating-point values by mapping their range [`f_max`, `f_min`] into a smaller range of fixed-point numbers [`q_max`, `q_min`], and linearly distributing all values between these ranges.
-In practice, this typically reduces the precision of a 32-bit floating-point to lower bit widths like 8-bits (scalar-quantization) or 1-bit values (binary quantization).
+In practice, this typically reduces the precision of a 32-bit floating-point to lower bit widths like 8-bits (scalar quantization) or 1-bit values (binary quantization).

 <figure>
   <img style="margin: 0 auto; display: block;" src="https://cdn-uploads.huggingface.co/production/uploads/64a13b68b14ab77f9e3eb061/8PF8uD8wgk12Uuejddhnw.png">
   <figcaption style="text-align: center;">Scalar Embedding Quantization - from <em>float32</em> to <em>(u)int8</em></figcaption>
 </figure>

-By plotting the frequency distribution of the *jina-generated* embeddings, we observe that the values are indeed concentrated around a relatively narrow range [-2.0, +2.0].
+By plotting the frequency distribution of the *Jina-generated* embeddings, we observe that the values are indeed concentrated around a relatively narrow range [-2.0, +2.0].
 This means we can effectively map `float32` values to 256 `(u)int8` buckets without significant loss of information:

 ```python
 import matplotlib.pyplot as plt